 Our contribution focuses specifically on terrorist acts carried out by organisations or individuals claiming to be Islamists.
 The criterion defining a terrorist action and according to which “the violent act must pursue a political, economic, religious or social objective” must therefore be specified.
 It is considered essential to our database and focuses on attacks that have been the subject of an Islamist claim or about which the available information indicates that it has been planned, decided and carried out in the name of Islamism.

 Definition of Islamism

+Ibid.
 See Mehdi Mozaffari, “What is Islamism?
-History and Definition of a Concept”, Totalitarian Movements and Political Religions, vol. 8, n°1, March 2007, p.
+History and Definition of a Concept”, Totalitarian Movements and Political Religions, vol. 8, no 1, March 2007, p.
 21.

 – Belief that Islam is not only a religion, but also a holistic sociopolitical system;